 Delete AAD and Intune devices based on CSV and Graph API

-In this blog post, I explain the steps of how the script works.
+In this blog post, I explain the steps how the script works.

 Get device information